Montaser-Taher/Montaser-Taher/README.md

-Hi there! 👋
-I'm a passionate Junior Developer currently studying Software Development at the University of Malta. 🌍🎓
+I'm a Junior Developer currently studying Software Development at the University of Malta. 🌍🎓

 About Me:
 -  University of Malta: Pursuing a degree in Software Development.
 -  Junior Developer: Enthusiastic about learning and growing in the tech world.
--  Currently Learning: New programming languages, frameworks, and best practices.
+-  Currently Learning: New programming languages, frameworks and best practices.
 -  Looking for Internships: Eager to gain real-world experience and contribute to meaningful projects.

 Interests: